 Making a lot of noise does help

 In the wilderness, regardless if you’re in the bush, forest or jungle, making noise can work to your advantage as it can scare off bears and other animals.
 This works especially well when approaching water as it will scare off the predators which hangout there.
 Making noise helps not only you, but others as well.
-If someone gets lost, they will be able to follow the source of the noise, or signal for help and get rescued.
+If someone gets lost, they will be able to follow the source of the noise.
+They can also signal for help and get rescued if people are nearby.

 More than once, I’ve followed a dirt road as indicated by the GPS and at some point there were tracks going in different direction, but the GPS didn’t show where they go.
 Since a map will never run out of batteries you should learn how to read it and navigate by following it.
 Some people have a natural talent to determine direction while traveling through the wilderness, while others require a lot of practice to get the hang of it.

-As I’ve learned over the years, any wilderness area can be a harsh and unforgiving place, regardless of how well you think you know the place.
-Any mistake you make out there can turn into a deadly situation and most people get injured or end up even worse because they overestimate their abilities.
+As I’ve learned over the years, any wilderness area can be a harsh and unforgiving place.
+Regardless of how well you think you know the place, there are always surprises.
+Any mistake you make out there can turn into a deadly situation.
+Most people get injured or end up even worse because they overestimate their abilities.
 If you are being ignorant of your surroundings and ill prepared, you have no place adventuring into the wilderness.

 Self-sufficiency and Preparedness solutions recommended for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)